Generic selectors

 Undersoil Heating: No

 Main Stand External ViewTucked away in a leafy part of town you could easily drive past Hardenhuish Park and not know it was there.
-The ground sits in the centre of a number of other sporting facilities, including cricket, tennis, bowls and hockey.
-In fact, you proceed along a meandering path, past the entrance to the Chippenham Sports Club to reach the entrance gates of Hardenhuish Park.
+The ground sits in the centre of several other sporting facilities, including cricket, tennis, bowls and hockey.
+You proceed along a meandering path, past the entrance to the Chippenham Sports Club to reach the entrance gates of Hardenhuish Park.
 Once inside you are presented with a hot potch mixture of stands.
 However, the ground has character and is pleasing to the eye, with plenty of trees and greenery on view around the outside perimeter.

 On one side of the ground is the Main Stand.
-This small covered seated stand runs for around a third of the length of the pitch, straddling the half way line.
-It is unknown for sure when this was built, however judging by the unusual shape of the roof and supporting pillars, I would say that it is at least 1950's if not older.
+This small covered seated stand runs for around a third of the length of the pitch, straddling the halfway line.
+It is unknown for sure when this was built, however judging by the unusual shape of the roof and supporting pillars, I would say that it is at least 1950’s if not older.
 It contains four rows of seating and above is a glassed area which houses the club bar.
 The Main Stand has also been extended recently with the addition of a small prefabricated covered seated area to each side.
-Towards the open end of the ground there a few portakabins two of which have been stacked on top of one another.
-I believe one of these is used a corporate/Directors area.
-On the other side of the Main Stand there is a small portion of open terrace.
+Towards the open end of the ground, there are a few portacabins two of which have been stacked on top of one another.
+I believe one of these is used in a corporate/Directors area.
+On the other side of the Main Stand, there is a small portion of the open terrace.

 Welcome To Hardenhuish Park SignNormally games are not segregated at Hardenhuish Park.
 In the rare event that they are, then away fans are housed in the open terraced end.
 Around 450 fans can be accommodated in this area.
 If fans are not segregated then you can access the Blues Bar and Club Catering by the Main Stand.
 Food on offer includes; Double Cheeseburgers (£4), Cheeseburgers (£3), Double Burgers (£3.50), Burgers (£2.50), Hot Dogs (£3), Chips (£2), Sausage & Chips (£4.50) and Chip Butties (£2.50).
 Normally a relaxed and enjoyable day out.